 When you’ve completed your initial 11 months’ training, you‘ll spend the final 5 months of the programme back in your home department, getting more experience and developing your skills ready to take on your permanent role.
 Once this period is complete you will take up a substantive role within this business area.

-By the end of it, you’ll be ready to embark on a range of uniquely rewarding Mathematics careers – and well on the way to Chartership with the Institute of Mathematics.
+By the end of it, you’ll be ready to embark on a range of uniquely rewarding Mathematics careers – and well on the way to Chartership with the Institute of Mathematics and its Applications.

 Our industry’s evolving fast and moving in many new directions.
 On this Graduate Programme we’ll teach you the basics over 16 months and then we’ll work together to decide where you want to make your mark, before letting you loose on one of the major challenges of our lifetime – shaping the energy industry of the future.

-We’re proud to say this Graduate Programme is accredited by the Institute of Mathematics - a valuable seal of approval for your pathway to becoming a Chartered Mathematician.
+We’re proud to say this Graduate Programme is accredited by the Institute of Mathematics and its Applications - a valuable seal of approval for your pathway to becoming a Chartered Mathematician.

 At the end of the Graduate Scheme you’ll take up a full time role in your home department – building on the skills you have developed during your graduate programme.
 Once your initial Graduate Programme is complete, the learning opportunities and mentoring don’t stop – not by a long shot.